IbcAlpha/IBC/README.md

 Support
 -------

+> IMPORTANT
+> By far the most common problem that users have when setting up IBController is the result of trying to use it with the self-updating version of TWS.
+>
+>**IBController DOES NOT WORK with the self-updating version of TWS.**
+>
+>You must install the offline version of TWS for use with IBController.
+>
+>Note however that there is no self-updating version of the Gateway, so the normal Gateway installer will work fine if you only want to use the Gateway.

 If you need assistance with running IBController, or have any queries or suggestions for improvement, you should join the [IBController User Group](https://groups.io/g/ibcontroller).